 4) Know the power of email fundraising.

-The power of email is detailed in 10 Email Marketing Best Practices for Nonprofits, but it is worth mentioning again: according to the Global Trends in Giving Report, 27% of online donors say that email is the tool that most inspires them to give (social media 29%, 18% website, 12% print).
-More interesting is that 63% of donors worldwide say that regular email communication about the impact of their donation is what inspires them most often to give again.
+Also interesting is noting that 63% of donors worldwide say that regular email communication about the impact of their donation is what inspires them most often to give again.
 Compare that to 36% that said social media and 19% that said print.
-Using email for fundraising and donor retention is cost-effective and its power is backed up by data:
+Using email for fundraising and donor retention is cost-effective and its power is backed up by data.

 5) Prioritize a matching gifts strategy.

 Odds are you already have a major donor in your network willing to allocate their donation towards a matching gift campaign.
 Corporations can be solicited to match up to the first $10,000 in donations made (or more) in exchange for mentioning their company in your email campaigns, on your website, and on social media.
-They also get a tax write-off, so it’s a win-win for both.
-A matching gift strategy could also be applied to local nonprofits on a smaller scale.
-For example, secure five local community sponsors that will give $2,000 each and create a $10,000 matching gift campaign.
+If your nonprofit is small and localized, you can work to secure five local small business sponsors that will give $2,000 each to create a $10,000 matching gift campaign.

 6) Experiment with crowdfunding and peer-to-peer fundraising.

-Peer-to-peer fundraising is very powerful for endurance events (walk, run, etc.), birthday campaigns (Facebook Fundraisers), and for timely, news-driven events (Black Lives Matter).
+Peer-to-peer fundraising is especially powerful for endurance events (walk, run, etc.) and birthday campaigns, such as Facebook Fundraisers.
 First-time fundraisers raise an average of $222 while return fundraisers raise an average of $501.

 - A “Donate” button for your page and posts

-- Page Fundraisers
+- Nonprofit Page Fundraisers

-- A Live Video “Donate” button
+- Live “Donate” button

 8) Embrace cause awareness and giving days.

-Nonprofits, regardless of their size, can tap into the power of cause awareness and giving days.
+Nonprofits of all sizes can tap into the power of cause awareness and giving days.
 Your nonprofit can create your own cause awareness day or giving day campaign, or build one around those that already exist, such as Earth Day (#EarthDay), International Youth Day (#YouthDay), and #GivingTuesday.

-- On the day of your campaign, tweet and retweet a wide variety of content at least twice per hour and link to your landing page.
-For other social networks, post four to five times throughout the day.
-Investing in social ads in a wise investment on cause awareness and giving days Also, be sure to thank donors and supporters in real-time on social media.
+- On the day of your campaign, tweet and retweet a wide variety of content with your campaign hashtag at least every other hour and link to your landing page.
+For other social media, post two to three times throughout the day.
+Spending on social ads is a wise investment due to significantly decreased organic reach.

-9) Host virtual fundraising events.
+9) Host online fundraising events.